merely-useful/py-rse/index.md

 Writing a Code of Conduct that is both comprehensive and readable is hard.
 We therefore recommend using one that other groups have drafted, refined, and tested.
-The [Contributor Covenant][covenant] is relevant for projects being developed online, such as those based on GitHub.
+The [Contributor Covenant][covenant] is relevant for projects being developed online, such as those based on GitHub:

 ```bash
 $ cat CONDUCT.md